Port Adelaide: Port Adelaide Football Club

 Port Adelaide is home to the Port Adelaide Football Club, an Australian rules football team.
+The club is unique in being the only pre-existing Australian rules football club from outside Victoria to gain entry into the Australian Football League.

 Its headquarters and training facility and home ground for South Australian National Football League (SANFL) games is Alberton Oval.
 Founded in 1870, the club has competed in the SANFL from 1877 until 1996, and in the Australian Football League AFL since 1997.
 The club was awarded the second AFL licence in South Australia in doing so becoming the only pre-existing non-Victorian club to gain entry into the competition.
 It had won 34 SANFL Premierships before its move to the AFL.
 The club is still represented by its reserves team in the SANFL.

 Governance and politics

 Local governance

 The office of the City of Port Adelaide Enfield is in the Council Chambers in St Vincent Street.
 The Council area is divided into seven wards that span across 51 suburbs and the Mayor as of July 2021 is Claire Boan.